How action mapping can change your design process

 person

-1: Set goal Yes Yes Maybe No No
+1: Set goal Yes Yes Maybe Maybe No

-2: Identify behaviors & why they’re not happening Yes Yes Maybe No No
+2: Identify behaviors & why they're not happening Yes Yes Maybe Maybe No

 3: Brainstorm practice activities Approve prototypes Help brainstorm or at least approve prototypes Help brainstorm or at least approve use of job aid Provide ideas, feedback on prototypes Help create prototypes